Delivering Same Sex Accommodation Action Plan Statement of Compliance

 What are our plans for the future?

-This plan details specific actions we are taking at Bridgewater Community Healthcare NHS to ensure that we have the right systems and processes in place to enable your privacy and dignity to be preserved and ensure you have a good experience within our organisation whether as a patient, carer or visitor
+This plan details specific actions we are taking at Bridgewater Community Healthcare NHS Foundation Trust to ensure that we have the right systems and processes in place to enable your privacy and dignity to be preserved and ensure you have a good experience within our organisation whether as a patient, carer or visitor

 How will we measure success?

-We are working hard to ensure you have the best possible experience at Bridgewater Community Healthcare NHS, to this end we will continue to audit your experience and satisfaction.
+We are working hard to ensure you have the best possible experience at Bridgewater Community Healthcare NHS Foundation Trust, to this end we will continue to audit your experience and satisfaction.
 You may be approached for your views through a process of monthly audit, ward based patient satisfaction surveys and through quarterly postal surveys.
 We aim to listen and take action when you bring issues to our attention.
 Our staff, including Directors on the Trust Board are committed to further improving your experience and are looking forward to receiving monthly reports on progress regarding outcomes and actions taken throughout the organisation.

 What do I do if I think I am in mixed sex accommodation?